-How to automate competitor research & finish it in under 60 seconds a day
+How to automate competitor research & reporting

 Competitor Data Collection

-First, let’s review some key sources of competitor data, of course, this will depend largely on your unique industry, however, this list is fairly comprehensive:
+First, let’s review some key sources of competitor data.
+Of course, this will depend largely on your unique industry.
+However, this list is fairly comprehensive:

 Website – the most obvious source of insight may also contain the most information.
-Get an idea of how your competition presents their products to customers, CTAs, pricing and promotions as well as feature lists.
+Get an idea of how your competition presents their products to customers, CTAs, pricing and promotions, as well as feature lists.
 You can begin comparing your product offering to theirs and get an idea of potential ways to win a sale against them.

 News – Press releases and other announcements the company puts out are an excellent resource for tracking new product offerings or other big company updates such as partnerships or major personal changes.